 Amerisleep’s foam mattresses have average to above-average durability.
 The density of their foams, as well as the quality, gives them an edge over the average seven to eight-year mattress lifespan.
 They’re backed by a 20-year, two-tiered warranty.
 Their warranty includes one of the best indentation replacement policies on the market.
 The message is clear—they expect their mattresses to last.

 Amerisleep’s Sleep Trial, Warranty, and Return Policy

 Amerisleep’s 100-day sleep trial.
 They suggest sleeping on the mattress for at least 30 days.
-At that point, if you’re dissatisfied, they’ll take care of packaging, pick up, and transportation fees at their cost.
-Amerisleep partners with local charities to donate returned mattresses whenever possible.
+At that point, if you’re dissatisfied, they’ll offer a full refund and help you donate it locally.

 Amerisleep offers an impressive 20-year warranty broken into two parts.
 The first ten years have full replacement or repair of defects in workmanship and structure.
 In the second ten years, those same issues qualify for a replacement mattress at 50 percent of the original purchase price.

 Not everything falls under the warranty such as tears, burns, or stains, and the mattress has to be kept on the right kind of foundation for the warranty to be valid.
 Included in defects that fall under the warranty are indentations greater than three-quarters of an inch.
 Amerisleep may require proof of properly following the warranty guidelines before any refund takes place.
 The warranty applies to the original purchaser along with proof of purchase.

 Amerisleep helps customers donate returned mattresses to those in need to prevent mattresses from filling landfills.
 Their packaging, shipping, and materials are eco-friendly, though not independently certified.